vmlrodrigues/curta-url/README.md

   one.
 (It's missing in a surprising number of alternatives.)
 - Opening the shortened URL in your browser will instantly redirect you to the correct long URL.
 (So no stupid redirection pages.)
 - Super lightweight and snappy.
-(The docker image is only ~6MB and RAM uasge stays under 5MB under normal use.)
+(The Docker image is only ~6MB and RAM usage stays under 5MB under normal use.)
-- Counts number of hits for each short link in a privacy respecting way i.e. only the hit is recorded, and nothing else.
+- Counts number of hits for each short link in a privacy-respecting way, i.e. only the hit is recorded, and nothing else.
 - Short links can be edited after creation.
 - QR codes can be generated for easy sharing.
 - Reuses an existing short link when the same long URL is submitted again.
 - Supports operation using API key, and lets the user provide hashed password and API key.
-- Has a mobile friendly UI, and automatic dark mode.
+- Has a mobile-friendly UI, and automatic dark mode.
 - Can serve a custom landing page, if needed.
 - Has a public mode, where anyone can add links without authentication.
 Deleting or listing available links will need admin access using the password.
-It's also possible to completely disable the frontend.
+It's also possible to completely disable the front end.
 It's also possible to force an expiry time for public instances, which might be useful.
 - Allows setting the URL of your website, in case you want to conveniently generate short links locally.
 - Links are stored in an SQLite database, which is configured to be ACID by default.
   Options are available for tuning the database to the user's liking.
 - Available as a Docker container with a provided compose file.
-- Backend written in Rust using [Actix Web](https://actix.rs/), and frontend written in plain HTML and vanilla JS, using [Pure CSS](https://purecss.io/) for styling.
+- Backend written in Rust using [Actix Web](https://actix.rs/), and front end written in plain HTML and vanilla JS, using [Pure CSS](https://purecss.io/) for styling.
 - Uses very basic authentication using a provided password.
 It's not encrypted in transport.